 - I Just Want to Be Free: "Fill Your Heart:"Love cleans the mind and makes it free.

-- In the Style of...: "Life on Mars?," which Bowie wrote after Frank Sinatra's people preferred Paul Anka's translation of a French ballad note to Bowie's.
+- In the Style of...: "Life on Mars?," which Bowie wrote after Frank Sinatra's people preferred Paul Anka's translation of Claude François' "Comme d'Habitude" note to Bowie's.
 As Bowie later noted, his plan to get Sinatra to cover "Life on Mars?" backfired rather spectacularly when it was instead covered by Barbra Streisand.

-- Last Note Nightmare: "The Bewlay Brothers" changes its atmosphere after four minutes.
+- Last Note Nightmare: "The Bewlay Brothers" changes its atmosphere after four minutes, switching from an acoustic ballad to a dark cabaret jaunt.

 - Lighter and Softer: Played With.
 The music is more melodic and poppy than the Hard Rock / Heavy Metal of Bowie's previous album: The Man Who Sold the World.
 The lyrics are no less disturbing, though.